Phyllanthus mariannensis: Birds

-Glochidion marianum is one of the many native plant species whose seeds are eaten by the Micronesian starling (Aplonis opaca).
+Phyllanthus mariannensis is one of the many native plant species whose seeds are eaten by the Micronesian starling (Aplonis opaca).

 Conservation

-In 1960, Raymond Fosberg described Glochidion marianum as being one of the more abundant trees in the ravine forests of southern Guam.
+In 1960, Raymond Fosberg described Phyllanthus mariannensis as being one of the more abundant trees in the ravine forests of southern Guam.
 In 1970, Benjamin Stone described it as being quite common, often as a volunteer in old fields.

 As of 2024, the species has not been assessed by the IUCN.

 Uses

-Edwin Safford wrote in 1905 that Glochidion marianum was used by the Chamorros of Guam to make cart shafts, as the wood is very strong.
+Edwin Safford wrote in 1905 that Phyllanthus mariannensis was used by the Chamorros of Guam to make cart shafts, as the wood is very strong.

 Glochidion species are some of the most widespread medicinal plants used among the peoples of the Pacific, typically using the leaves and bark.
 However, no specific medicinal uses have been recorded from Guam.

 History and taxonomy

 The French botanist, Charles Gaudichaud-Beaupré, extensively catalogued the flora of Guam during the 1819 expedition led by Louis de Freycinet.
 However, Gaudichaud's 1826 botanical report does not mention the species.
 Nevertheless, a specimen in the herbarium of Swiss botanist Augustin Pyramus de Candolle was attributed to Gaudichaud.
 It was first described in the scientific literature as Glochidion marianum in 1863 in the journal Linnaea, by Johannes Müller Argoviensis, the conservator of the de Candolle herbarium.

 Argoviensis again described the species in the journal Flora in 1865, but moved it to the genus Phyllanthus, and changed the species name to Phyllanthus gaudichaudi, honoring Gaudichaud-Beaupréso, who first collected the species, and so as not to confuse it with the related species, Phyllanthus marianus.
 However, William Edwin Safford retained the original species name, Glochidion marianum Muell.
 Arg., in his 1905 description.

 A 2006 evaluation of the genus Glochidion recommended it be subsumed under the genus Phyllanthus.
 Subsequently, Wagner and Lorence in 2011 recommended a reorganization based on molecular phylogenetic studies and morphological characteristics.
 They proposed separating Glochidion marianum into two species, naming Guam's species Phyllanthus mariannensis and the Caroline Islands species Phyllanthus senyavinianus.
-However, as of 2024, Plants of the World Online does not consider Phyllanthus mariannensis to be a separate species, but rather a synonym of Glochidion marianum, which is endemic to both Guam and the Caroline Islands; likewise, Phyllanthus senyavinianus is listed as a synonym of Glochidion puberulum, which is endemic only to the Caroline Islands.
+Plants of the World Online currently accepts both species.